Hello, my friends!

 The Roommate Option

 Renting a room in someone's house or apartment is a great option for younger people on a budget.
 It's an excellent way to meet people while saving a few pesos in the process.
+Also, it's a way to rent an apartment in Bogota without having to go through the sometimes arduous process of finding a place yourself, putting your name on a contract etc.

 Along with the Facebook groups I've mentioned above, there are 2 other websites that get the My Latin Life stamp of approval for finding a roommate in Bogota.